jonni2/Geant4-Tokamak/README.md

 - `PrimaryGeneratorAction.hh/cc`: definition of particles generation;
 - `Detector.hh/cc`: define the "Sensitive Detector" (SD) of the simulation, in this case the tritium breeding blanket, which detects tritium generation events.

+## Breeding Blanket

+The breeding blanket is the most important part of this project since it's responsible for the tritium breeding.
+The two designs have been simplified in Geant4 as follows:
+- WCLL: pure PbLi (Lithium Lead) with proportions 80% Pb, 20% Li;
+- HCPB: the blanket is divided into three layers: one central Li4SiO4 layer sandwiched between two Beryllium neutron multipliers.

+In both designs lithium can be enriched in 6Li by specifying it at runtime (see next section).

 <img src='Images/Tokamak_6.png' width='500'>